 During the first quarter of fiscal 2021, the Company capitalized \$15,372,382 as a Duke Agreement which was considered to be an asset acquisition and which represented the costs to obtain the Duke Agreement, and also recorded a corresponding liability to Duke for the Duke Agreement.
 The costs that were capitalized as a Duke license agreement includes the present value of the \$12,000,000 license fee, \$3,585,172, or 409,734 shares, of the Company's common stock transferred to Duke and certain acquisition costs.
 The Company is amortizing these costs over 16 years.
-As of the six months ended May 31, 2022 and 2021, the Company recorded \$480,387 and \$240,193, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.
-As of the three months ended May 31, 2021, the Company recorded \$240,194 and \$240,193, respectively, in amortization expense which is reflected in accompanying consolidated statements of income.
+As of the three months ended February 28, 2023 and 2022, the Company recorded \$240,193 and \$240,193, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.

 Through this Agreement, the Company intends to expand to a triad of core business units to include: (1) its cord blood bank and other storage services; (2) cord blood and cord tissue infusion clinic services initially under the FDA's Expanded Access Program and in conjunction with the undertaking of cord blood and cord tissue clinical trials to obtain BLA approvals for new indications, and (3) biopharmaceutical manufacturing if BLA(s) are approved by the FDA.
-The Company is projecting to open the Cryo-Cell Institute for Cellular Therapies and begin infusing patients with autologous cord blood units during the first half of fiscal 2023.
+Due to equipment delivery delays, the Company is projecting to open the Cryo-Cell Institute for Cellular Therapies and begin infusing patients during fiscal 2024.